bitfinexcom/bfx-hf-algo/README.md

 ### Algo Order Host

 The `AOHost` class provides a wrapper around the algo order system, and manages lifetime events/order execution.
-Internally it hosts a `Manager` instance from `bfx-api-node-core` for communication with the Bitfinex API, and listens for websocket stream events in order to update order state/trigger algo order events.
+Internally utilizes an `AOAdapter` instance to communicate with the exchange API, and listens for websocket stream events in order to update order state/trigger algo order events.

-Execution is handled by an event system, with events being triggered by Bitfinex API websocket stream payloads, and the algo orders themselves.
+Execution is handled by an event system, with events being triggered by `AOAdapter` websocket stream payloads, and the algo orders themselves.

-The host must be instantiated with a valid API key/secret pair, and websocket/REST endpoints, along with an optional proxy agent.
-These parameters are the same as those passed to the `bfx-api-node-core` `Manager` constructor.
-Note that the `Manager` is instantiated with the dead-man-switch active (dms: 4).

 To start/stop algo orders, `gid = startAO(id, args)` and `stopAO(gid)` methods are provided, with the generated group ID (`gid`) being the same as that used for all atomic orders created by the individual algo orders.